The advice industry is still struggling to attract new talent while facing a potentially huge number of retirements by aging advisers.

-Some college students are turned off by financial planning be-cause the per- ception is that “they have to go out and sell stuff,” said Michael Kitces, a partner and the director of research for Pinnacle Advisory Group Inc.
+Some college students are turned off by financial planning because the perception is that “they have to go out and sell stuff,” said Michael Kitces is a partner and the director of research for Pinnacle Advisory Group Inc.

-And other financial careers have better defined career paths, he said.
+And other financial careers have better defined career paths, Mr. Kitces added.

-Meanwhile, finan- cial firms will have to figure out how to manage more assets per adviser, Mr. Daly said.
+Meanwhile, financial firms will have to figure out how to manage more assets per adviser, Mr. Daly added.

-The average adviser last year managed about $35 million, but today, that is closer to $41 million, Mr. Daly said.
+In fact, that's already happening.
+The average adviser last year managed about $35 million, but today that's closer to $41 million, Mr. Daly said.